 In accordance with Article 108(a) of the articles of association of the Company (the "Articles of Association"), at each annual general meeting, at least one-third of the Directors for the time being (or, if their number is not a multiple of three (3), the number nearest to but not less than one-third) shall retire from office by rotation provided that every Director shall be subject to retirement at an annual general meeting at least once every three years.
-Mr. Zeng Jianzhong, Mr. Zhuang Xueyuan and Mr. Zhuang Weidong will retire from office as Independent non-executive Directors, being eligible, will offer themselves for re-election at the forthcoming annual general meeting of the Company.
+Accordingly, Mr. Sin Ke and Mr. San Kwan will retire from office as Directors, being eligible, will offer themselves for re-election at the forthcoming annual general meeting of the Company.